bossOfCode/javascript-animation/README.md

 <details id=2>
 <summary><h2>Step 2: TBD-step-2-name</h2></summary>

-_You did TBD-step-1-name! :tada:_
+_You created the background! :tada:_

-TBD-step-2-information
+Now it's time for us to draw the actual car!

 **What is _TBD-term-2_**: TBD-definition-2

-### :keyboard: Activity: TBD-step-2-name
+### :keyboard: Activity: Create the car

-1. TBD-step-2-instructions.
+1. Navigate to the `index.js` file on the `create-car` branch.
+2. Click Here to see the lines of code that you need to add.
 1. Wait about 20 seconds then refresh this page for the next step.

+> Seriously, if you want the car to be a different color, play around with the values in `fill();`.

 </details>